Understanding Bleichenbacher’s CRYPTO'98 Padding Oracle Attack on RSA Encryption

 -

 Write some code to manipulate sets of bignum ranges; specifically, to initialize such a set from a list of ranges, to take the union or intersection of such sets, to test if they contain exactly one integer, and to test if they contain exactly one contiguous range.
 Test your code thoroughly enough to be confident that it works.
 Tip 1: Beware of the possibility that a set could contain overlapping or adjoining ranges.
 Either canonicalize the sets after every operation, or carefully ensure that your code works even if the representation of a set is non-canonical.
 Tip 2: Bleichenbacher’s paper is written in terms of closed ranges; in other words, ranges which include both the lower and upper endpoints.
-But the code is simpler if you use half-open ranges, which include the lower endpoint but exclude the upper endpoint.
+But the code may be simpler if you use half-open ranges, which include the lower endpoint but exclude the upper endpoint.

 How can we manipulate a ciphertext to multiply the plaintext by ?